-If you are an eligible applicant and can demonstrate that you have met the high entry requirements for this alternative entry pathway, you will be accepted into the Chartered Accountants Program.
+If you are an eligible applicant and can demonstrate that you have met the high entry requirements for this alternative entry pathway, you may be considered for entry into the Chartered Accountants Program.

 To be eligible you must have:

 - Any non-accounting tertiary qualification (irrespective of when the qualification was awarded) that is assessed as equivalent to an AU or NZ Bachelor degree; and

-- Completed an accredited conversion study to meet all core knowledge areas or, passed required units in the Chartered Accountants Foundations pathway.
+- Completed an accredited conversion study to meet all required competence areas or, passed required units in the Chartered Accountants Foundations pathway.

 Chartered Accountants ANZ accredited conversion course

-If you have a non-accounting degree, you will need to pass required subjects of an accredited conversion course of your choice which meets all of the core knowledge areas.
+If you have a non-accounting degree, you will need to pass required subjects of an accredited conversion course of your choice which meets all of the required competence areas.
 You can then apply for the Chartered Accountants Program.

 An alternative to completing an accredited conversion course is to pass required units in the Chartered Accountants Foundations pathway.